 - Numenera has the eponymous artifacts left behind by the precursor civilizations.
 The most common type of numenera, the cyphers, are one-shot items the game encourages you to expend as an Anti-Hoarding measure.
 Artifacts, on the other hand, are much more durable, although most have the "Depletion" stat, given in standard dice notation, which means that every time you use an artifact, you have to roll those dice and if the result is below the given threshold, the items goes inert and useless.

 - The Elder Scrolls:

-- Magical items other than scrolls come in three types: constant effect (e.g. an article of clothing that increases magicka), cast on use (e.g. a stave that shoots fireballs), or cast on hit (for weapons such as Flaming Swords).
+- Magical "enchanted" items other than scrolls come in three types: constant effect (e.g. an article of clothing that increases maximum magicka when worn), cast on use (e.g. a staff that shoots fireballs), or cast on hit (for weapons such as Flaming Swords).
 The latter two have a limited number of charges and become inert when they're expended, but may be refilled with soul gems and the Soul Trap spell.

 - In Final Fantasy V and Final Fantasy VI, scrolls can be used exclusively by ninja to cast elemental spells.